Recommended Reading List

 This list is comprised of books that one or more of the above individuals have found particularly useful as they’ve educated themselves about continuous improvement (CI) and lean leadership, strategies, and execution.
 Since this list contains only 25 out of hundreds of books written on CI and lean topics, we recognize that other books may be valuable to you, as well.

-Beyond books, one of the best ways to educate yourself is by attending the 2020 Continuous Improvement Conference, April 5–8 in Columbus, Ohio.
+Beyond books, one of the best ways to educate yourself is by attending the Continuous Improvement Conference, held each April.

 Clarity First, Karen Martin, McGraw-Hill Education, 2018, 320 pages, hardback/eBook.